simonmichael/hledger/doc/RELEASING.md

 **branch**\
 Some VCS's, including Git, can store multiple branching lines of development within one repository.
 A working copy can be quickly switched to a different branch to show its content.

-**master, main**\
+**main**\
-The main branch in a repo, usually named `master` or `main`.
+The main branch in a repo, usually named `main` or `master`.
 Pull requests are usually relative to this.

 **pull request, PR**\
-A request to merge a development branch with master, and any related discussion.
+A request to merge a development branch with main, and any related discussion.
 On Github, these are kept alongside issues in the issue tracker.

 **continuous integration, CI**\
 Automated actions that run when new code is pushed to a shared repo, such as running tests or producing binaries.
 On Github this is called Github Actions and action scripts are called **workflows**.